 Apps for smartphones are great.
-They allow everyone to extend the functionality of their smartphone without having to be an IT expert.
+They allow anyone to extend the functionality of their smartphone without having to be an IT expert.

-ThingOS transforms the idea of smartphone Apps to physical environments such as rooms, floors or whole buildings and productions environments.
-End-user and mangers of spaces can now install an App for their environment as easy as they can install an App on their smartphone.
+ThingOS transfers the idea of smartphone apps to physical environments such as rooms, floors or whole buildings and production environments.
+End-users and managers of spaces can now install an app for their environment as easily as they can install an app on their smartphone.

-Apps for ThingOS can be developed by third party developers and published in the App-Store.
-Therefore, ThingOS especially focuses on making the development of such Apps as easy and efficient as possible.
-This is achieved through a powerful Cross Platform Software Development Enviroment (XDE) as well as clients and firmware for all recent mobile platforms and MCUs.
+Apps for ThingOS can be developed by third-party developers and published in the App-Store.
+Because of this, ThingOS focuses especially on making the development of such apps as easy and efficient as possible.
+This is achieved through a powerful Cross Platform Software Development Enviroment (XDE) as well as through clients and firmware for all recent mobile platforms and MCUs.

-The ThingOS App-Store allows to remotely install Apps onto hubs in a convenient way.
-The App-Store contains Apps developed by ThingOS, our customers and third parties.
-Further, our customers can run their own private company wide App-Stores and App-ecosystems invisible to anyone else outside their organisation.
+The ThingOS App-Store makes it possible to conveniently and remotely install apps onto hubs.
+The App-Store contains apps developed by ThingOS, our customers and third parties.
+Our customers can furthermore run their own private company-wide App-Stores and app ecosystems invisible to anyone outside their organisation.

-In addition to Apps, the App-Store also provides access to a rapidly growing ecosystems of adapters, making any commercial or industrial third party device, sensors or actuator compatible and uniformly accessible.
+In addition to apps, the App-Store also provides access to a rapidly growing ecosystem of adapters, making any commercial or industrial third-party device, sensor or actuator compatible and uniformly accessible.

 XDE – SDK for Developers

-The development of ThingOS Apps is not only very fast but also a completely new development experience.
-A developer can create code by simply interacting with the environment – at development time (Video).
-This makes the development process of smart applications much quicker, more efficient and user-friendly.
+The development of ThingOS apps is not only very fast, but also a completely new development experience.
+A developer can create code by simply interacting with the environment while developing (Video).
+This makes the development process of smart applications much quicker, more efficient and extremely user-friendly.

-The ThingOS XDE comes as web-application installed on the hub.
-This means no toolchain installation is required and a whole team can start the App-development within a minute (multi-user support).
+The ThingOS XDE comes as a web-application with multi-user support installed directly onto the hub.
+This means no toolchain installation is required and a whole team can start developing within minutes.

-ThingOS connects third-party devices of many different vendors and communication technologies through adapters.
-Adapter can be compared to “Printer drivers”.
-After installation on a hub new devices are automatically discovered and can be accessed from ThingOS in a unified way.
-Of-the-shelf devices e.g. light bulbs, switches and Amazon Echos are easly integrated this way.
+ThingOS connects third-party devices by many different vendors and communication technologies through adapters.
+Adapters can be compared to printer drivers.
+After installation on a hub, new devices are automatically discovered and can be uniformly accessed from ThingOS.
+Of-the-shelf devices, e.g. light bulbs, switches and Amazon Echos, are therefore easily integrated.

-For devices that allow to install software ThingOS is already proving ready-to-go Apps, client software and firmware.
-For instance for the integration of devices such as mobile phones, tablets, TVs etc. running Android or iOS a single generic App is provided, which allows to easily interweave the capabilies of these devices into Smart Space Applications.
+For devices that allow the installation of software, ThingOS is already providing ready-to-go apps, client software and firmware.
+For the integration of devices such as mobile phones, tablets, TVs etc. running Android or iOS, a single generic app is provided, which makes it possible to easily interweave the capabilities of these devices into Smart Space Applications.

-This makes ThingOS the most user-friendly and future-proof connectivity solution because any kind of devices can be integrated and used in a unified way – independent of the underlying vendor and technology.
+This makes ThingOS the most user-friendly and future-proof connectivity solution, as any kind of device can conveniently be integrated and used in a unified way – independent of the underlying vendor or technology.

 Custom Stationary Embedded Devices

-ThingOS allows to turn nearly any embedded stationary computer (both commercial and industrial) into a smart node in the environment.
-Sensors and actuators connected to these units can instantly offer their capabilities to Apps running in the environment.
+ThingOS makes it possible to turn nearly any embedded stationary computer (both commercial and industrial) into a smart node for its environment.
+Sensors and actuators connected to these units can then instantly offer their capabilities to apps running in the surroundings.

-Ready-to-run client software for linux, windows, Android and iOS based systems is part of the ThingOS technology platform.
+Ready-to-run client software for Linux, Windows, Android and iOS-based systems is an intrinsic part of the ThingOS technology platform.

 Custom Wearable Devices

 Wearable devices are mobile and usually battery-powered.
-Keeping power consumption low and thus enhancing battery-lifetime is thus an important factor for this device category.
-ThingOS offers a wire range of ready-to-run firmware for BLE, WiFi and Combo MCU chipsets.
-In addition to over-the-air update-capabilities these devices can be completely reconfigured at run-time to use various sensors and actuators connected to them.
+Keeping power consumption low in order to enhance battery lifetime is thus an important issue for this device category.
+ThingOS offers a wide range of ready-to-run firmware for BLE, WiFi and Combo MCU chipsets.
+In addition to over-the-air update-capabilities, these devices can be completely reconfigured at run-time to use various sensors and actuators connected to them.

-For rapid prototyping of novel wearable applications we have further integrated our own low energy hardware module ecosystem.
-Sensors and actuators can simply by stacked or chained to the core module, allowing to create small form factor wearable device prototypes.
-This allows to practically build and test new smart sensor applications withing minutes instead of weeks or month.
+For the rapid prototyping of novel wearable applications, we have further integrated our own low-energy hardware module ecosystem.
+Sensors and actuators can simply be stacked or chained to the core module, making it possible to create small wearable device prototypes.
+This allows the developer to build and test new smart sensor applications within minutes instead of weeks or months.

 The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by ThingOS GmbH is under license.
 Other trademarks and trade names are those of their respective owners.